 STEP-BY-STEP INTERNSHIP APPLICATION PROCESS:

-WHY IS AN INTERNSHIP IMPORTANT FOR LLL MAJORS?
+WHY IS AN INTERNSHIP IMPORTANT FOR LLI MAJORS?

 - Put methods and theories from coursework into practice,